Tyson Jackson

-Anthony Tyson Jackson (born June 6, 1986) is a former American football defensive lineman.
-He was drafted by the Kansas City Chiefs with the third overall pick in the 2009 NFL Draft.
-He played college football at LSU.
+Anthony Tyson Jackson (born June 6, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Kansas City Chiefs with the third overall pick in the 2009 NFL draft.

-Early years
+Early life

 Jackson attended West St. John High School in Edgard, Louisiana where he was a member of the Rams 2003 and 2004 2A State Championship teams.
 He was a two-way lineman who was named Class 2A Defensive Player of the Year after a senior season that totalled 84 tackles, 16 sacks, and 17 pressures, while winning the state championship.
 He was named All-District and All-Parish on the gridiron and also lettered in basketball.
 Considered a three-star recruit by Rivals.com, Jackson chose LSU over Oklahoma State and Colorado.

 College career

-Jackson redshirted for the Tigers in 2004.
+At Louisiana State University, Jackson redshirted for the Tigers in 2004.

-As a redshirt freshman in 2005, he earned a spot on the Freshman All-SEC team by the league’s coaches and the Sporting News.
+As a redshirt freshman in 2005, he earned a spot on the Freshman All-SEC team by the league's coaches and the Sporting News.
 He recorded thirteen tackles (8 solos) and two sacks and added five quarterback pressures.

 As a sophomore, in 2006, Jackson was a Second-team All-SEC selection.
 He was a starter at left defensive end and recorded 37 tackles (13 solos).
 He also had 8.5 sacks, six pressures and 10.5 tackles for a loss.
 Jackson caused and recovered a fumble, broke up four passes and caught an interception.

 As a junior, in 2007, Jackson started thirteen of fourteen games at left defensive end.
 He totalled 36 tackles (15 solos) with 3.5 sacks, 4.5 stops for losses, and twelve quarterback pressures.
-Jackson caused a fumble and ranked second in the NCAA among defensive linemen with ten pass break-ups.
+Jackson caused a fumble and ranked second in the NCAA among defensive linemen with ten pass breakups.

 As a senior, in 2008, Jackson earned All-SEC Second-team again.
 He recorded 36 tackles (17 solos) that included 4.5 sacks, 10.5 stops for losses, and seven quarterback pressures.
 He recovered a fumble and deflected four passes.
 In total, Jackson started 38 of 53 games at LSU, recording 122 tackles (53 solos) with 18 pass deflections, one interception, two forced fumbles, and a pair of fumble recoveries.
 He ranks eighth in school history with 18.5 sacks and is eleventh with 27 stops for losses.

 Professional career

-2009 NFL Draft
+Pre-draft

-Although having played in a 4-3 alignment at Louisiana State, Jackson was considered an ideal 3-4 defensive end.
+Despite having played in a 4–3 alignment at LSU, Jackson was considered an ideal 3–4 defensive end.
 He drew comparisons to Anthony Weaver.
 Jackson was chosen by the Kansas City Chiefs in the first round with the third pick overall.